Alley Cat (1983) – 4NERDS Master Game Page

 VARIETY 9 / 10 Its room-by-room structure keeps surprising the player.

-DIFFICULTY 8 / 10 Fast, sharp, and occasionally mean in that great early-PC way.
+DIFFICULTY 8 / 10 Fast, sharp, and occasionally mean in that early-computer way.

 REPLAY VALUE 8 / 10 Short loops and score pressure make it easy to revisit.